-6. Non-HawCC students who have ever attended a college/ university outside of the UH system (even those currently at a UH system school), must arrange to have an official transcript, printed in English, be sent to the Records Office directly from all non-HawCC institutions.
+- 6. Non-HawCC students who have ever attended a college/university outside of the UH system (even those currently at a UH system school), must arrange to have an official transcript, printed in English, be sent to the Records Office directly from all non-HawCC institutions.
 For all institutions outside of the UH System, students must keep in their possession a course catalog or course description for all courses.
 Do not send this information to the Records Office.
-The materials submitted become the property of HawCC.

-7. Students needing assistance with transferring courses from non-HawCC institutions and with completing course waiver/substitutions should contact a Nursing counselor in: East Hawai'i at 974-7741, or West Hawai'i at (808) 322-4856.
-Students are encouraged to complete the transfer credit process much earlier than the March 1 deadline.
+The materials submitted become the property of HawCC. - 7.
+Students needing assistance with transferring courses from non-HawCC institutions and with completing course waiver/substitutions should contact a Nursing counselor in: East Hawai'i at 974-7741, or West Hawai'i at (808) 322-4856.
+The course transfer process must be completed by the March 1st deadline.